How to Tailor Your CV for Job Success as an Undergraduate

 Incorporate keywords relevant to your target job throughout your CV.

-Emphasise transferable skills gained from relevant studies, volunteering, or hobbies.
+Emphasise soft skills gained from relevant studies, volunteering, or hobbies.
 Keep this section concise and focused on your target job.

-Highlight measurable outcomes or significant academic achievements from school, work placements, volunteering, or internships.
+Highlight measurable achievements or significant academic highlights from school, work placements, volunteering, or internships.

 Change your job titles and tailor your duties and achievements to your job target.